Kyagara/equinox/README.md

 	Cluster: api.AmericasCluster, // Riot API cluster, use the cluster closest to you.
 	LogLevel: api.FatalLevel, // The logging level, the FatalLevel provided effectively disables logging.
 	Timeout: 15, // http.Client timeout in seconds.
-	Cache: cache.NewBigCache(cacheConfig), // The default client uses BigCache with TTL of 4 minutes
+	Cache: cache.NewBigCache(cacheConfig), // The default client uses BigCache with an eviction time of 4 minutes.
-	Retry: true, // Retry if the API returns a 429 response.
+	Retry: true, // Retries a request if the API returns a 429 response.
-	RateLimit: true // If rate limit is enabled or not
+	RateLimit: rate_limit.NewInternalRateLimit() // In-memory rate limit.
 }
 ```